-Capturing that data in a customer data platform allows publishers to use first-party reader data to better target ads, and cater content to their readers’ reading and browsing experience.
+Capturing that data in a customer data platform (CDP) allows publishers to use first-party audience data to enhancing various facets of their marketing: from ad targeting to catering customized content to readers based on reading and browsing experience.

-In a recent user group meeting with some of our top publishing customers, we learned how they use BlueConic to personalize content and experiences for their readers.
-Our publishers discussed challenges around revenue growth and how they address:
+In a recent user group meeting with some of our top publishing customers, we learned how these brands use BlueConic to personalize content and experiences for their readers.
+Our publishers discussed challenges around revenue growth and how they address two key areas:

 One travel magazine saw an increase in newsletter sign-ups by incentivizing readers to give them more personal information in exchange for a few more free articles.